What is a heel stick?

 Watch this slideshow to see common symptoms and home treatment for infant and childhood illnesses including fever, nausea, constipation and more.How Long Can a Newborn Go Without Peeing?

-A newborn baby usually passes urine for the first time within 12 to 24 hours after birth.
+A newborn baby usually passes urine for the first time within 12-24 hours after birth.
 Not peeing in the first 24 hours points to some urinary tract problem.
-As the mother and her baby need to stay in the hospital for 24 to 48 hours after a normal delivery, it becomes easy for the doctors to diagnose the condition early.Infantile Acropustulosis Picture
+Here are signs to look for and when to call a doctor.Infantile Acropustulosis Picture

 Parenting a child isn't easy.
 Explore the top 10 mistakes that new parents make.
 Discover newborn parenting tips for breastfeeding, learn to deal with crying babies, child's fevers, and more.Newborn Infant Hearing Screening